linqs/logictensornetworks-neurips22/README.md

+A fork of https://github.com/logictensornetworks/logictensornetworks with some changes for experiments.

+---

 # Logic Tensor Networks (LTN)

 Logic Tensor Network (LTN) is a neurosymbolic framework that supports querying, learning and reasoning with both rich data and rich abstract knowledge about the world.